PacktPublishing/Azure-Data-Scientist-Associate-Certification-Guide/Updates-and-additions.md

 ## May 2022 updates on the book

-- Replace `azureml-defaults` pip package with `azureml-core`.
+- Replace `azureml-defaults` pip package with `azureml-core` when needing to install the SDK.
 Replace `azureml-dataprep` pip package with `azureml-dataset-runtime`.
 If you are using the old packages, environment building may time out while fetching packages from pip.